 Nieves Exit Strategy

-Exit in Development.
-BBV’s business plan calls for finding, delineating, and assessing a plus-billion ounces silver resource, demonstrating the economic feasibility of mining the resource, and exiting through a sale, joint venture or exploration option (“farmout”) to a best-in-class mining group while Nieves is still in development.
+We are currently in development of an exit plan.
+Blackberry Ventures LLC’s business plan calls for finding, delineating, and assessing a plus-billion ounces silver resource, demonstrating the economic feasibility of mining the resource, and exiting through a sale, joint venture or exploration option (“farmout”) to a best-in-class mining group while Nieves is still in development.

 The first option is a direct sale to a “best-in-class” precious metal miner for cash and/or stock.
 An example is the Western Silver Corporation exit executed by members of BBV’s senior management team:

 - Western Silver invested $40 million in Nieves’ sister property, Peñasquito, over a 4-year period;

 - Western Silver sold the property to Glamis Gold, Ltd. in 2006 in exchange for Glamis stock in a transaction valued at $1.2 billion;

 - Glamis then sold the property to Goldcorp in a transaction that valued Western Silver’s shareholders stake in Glamis at $1.6 billion.